Malema predicts resounding EFF victory as he votes in Seshego

 “I'm happy with the turnout of the old people, but we need the youth to come out,” said Malema.

-After casting his vote, Malema walked out of the voting station and headed to an EFF tent outside the school.
+After casting his vote, Malema headed to an EFF tent outside the school.

 Malema gave her a warm reception before she returned to the ANC camp that was singing loudly opposite the EFF, trying to drown out the EFF songs.